What can the birth of a Bible translation agency teach us about world evangelism?

 Townsend realized that world evangelism efforts would be somewhat ineffective unless they were done in people's native tongue or "heart language."
 So, he dedicated the rest of his life to the cause of Bible translation.

-He founded Wycliffe Bible Translators which has become one of the largest Christian missionary sending agencies.
-Wycliffe is today pushing to get Bible translation projects underway in every language still needing a Bible.
-The goal is to have all those translation projects going within the a decade.
+He founded Wycliffe Bible Translators, which is now one of the largest Christian missionary sending agencies.
+Today, Wycliffe is pushing to get Bible translation projects underway in every language that still lacks a Bible.
+The goal is to have all those translation projects going within a decade.

 Townsend thought it was important to approach Great Commission work strategically.
 The results show that he was right.
 Let's do the same!